jasmineteoyy/DATAH195A_Honors_Project/README.md

 - ...

 ## Source Documentation:
-Full credit to all sources cited below:
+Full credit to all sources used in this project.
 - Zhang, Shuai, et al. “Deep Learning Based Recommender System: A Survey and New Perspectives.”
 ACM Computing Surveys, vol. 52, no. 1, ACM, 2019, pp. 1–38, https://doi.org/10.1145/3285029.